kevinolega/callcentertrainingtips/_posts/2019-07-26-sossy-mode.md

 **Speaking another language well does not make you less of a Filipino than you are**.

-In fact you can contribute more to others if you can speak better.
+In fact, you can contribute more to others if you can speak better.

 I know employers who pay really well for people who can speak multiple languages.